MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Set-ADUser.md

 - $False or 0
 - $True or 1

+> [!WARNING]
-Warning: Domain-joined Windows systems and services such as clustering manage their own **msDS-SupportedEncryptionTypes** attribute.
-Therefore any changes to the flag on the **msDS-SupportedEncryptionTypes** attribute are overwritten by the service or system that manages the setting.
+> Domain-joined Windows systems and services such as clustering manage their own
+> **msDS-SupportedEncryptionTypes** attribute.
+Therefore any changes to the flag on the
+> **msDS-SupportedEncryptionTypes** attribute are overwritten by the service or system that manages
+> the setting.

 ```yaml
 Type: Boolean